-His form in my eyes, His touch in my limbs, His words in my ears, His heart in my heart : Now who’s Separated? – Translated from ancient Indian language ‘Prakrit’ by Arvind Krishna Mehrotra, Indian Love Poems Continue reading Untitled (a poem about love from ancient India)
+His form in my eyes, His touch in my limbs, His words in my ears, His heart in my heart : Now who's separated? - Translated from 'Prakrit' by Arvind Krishna Mehrotra, Indian Love Poems

 In 30 seconds….

 A list of nine absolutely delightful hotels across some of the busiest cities in the world.
-Distinct and different in every aspect imaginable, the only thread common to these hotels is their enviable location, ability to integrate modern comforts with art & design authentic to their location & culture, world-class gastronomy and an over-riding obsession for detail.
-In a quest to seek perfection in a world otherwise filled with chaos, these urban havens are my respite from entropy.
+Distinct and different in every aspect imaginable, what remains common is their enviable location, a unique design language, stunning art, world-class gastronomy and an over-riding obsession for detail in common.
+In a world otherwise filled with chaos, these luxury hotels are an oasis of perfection – and hence urban sanctuaries.

 The Imperial – New Delhi, India